lambda826/My-Notebook/99 Interview/BQ.md

 	- Express how the outcome was beneficial to the company and not just to you and your coworker
 	- Explain the learnings you took from the conflict
 - Tips & Tricks
-	- Always remain calm and profes
+	- Always remain calm and professional.
+Refrain from being negative and avoid blaming others.
+	- Use a compelling story that is honest and believable.
+	- Calmly explain both sides' point of view.
+Show how a complete understanding or a compromise led
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc2MTAxNTYxMiwtODEwNzg5NjMwXX0=
+eyJoaXN0b3J5IjpbMTMwNzgyODI4NiwtODEwNzg5NjMwXX0=
 -->